 Below we highlight some of the key events for each month.
 Click through to each monthly page for a complete list of fairs and festivals, plus a few event details including discount tickets or passes, directions and parking, optional paid activities, and other information, including a link to the event website.

-January fairs and festivals in Seattle and around Puget Sound
+January free and cheap things to do in Seattle and around Puget Sound

 The big event for January is the Seattle Boat Show indoors and on the water, featuring motor, sail, and rowing boats of all sizes, plus accessories for all sorts of fun on the water, and free fishing and boating seminars.
 It’s also the beginning of the season for home and garden shows, wedding shows, and RV shows.
 In addition, there’s a sportsmen’s show and train show in Puyallup, boombox festival in Seattle, Worlds Quickest Theater Festival at ACT, a couple of film festivals, and a kickoff for the Lunar New Year at Seattle Center.
 For a getaway, head to Leavenworth for the Bavarian-themed town’s winter IceFest.

-February fairs and festivals in Seattle and around Puget Sound
+February free and cheap things to do in Seattle and around Puget Sound

 The big shows in February are the Northwest Flower & Garden show, Seattle RV Show, and Seattle Home Show.
 But there are several small film festivals, plus other outdoor recreation and hobby shows.
 Unusual shows of note include the Arlington Stillaguamish Eagle Festival, Ground FROG Day in Snohomish, and Northwest Regional Yo-Yo Championships at Seattle Center.